thorhanks/dev-watch/README.md

-# heimdahl
+# Project Heimdahl

-Browser extension that combines info from Jira, Github, and google calendar to give devs a daily snapshot.
+Browser extension that combines info from Jira, Github, and google calendar to give developers a quick overview of everything they have going on.